Last Updated on March 13, 2022 by Dave Schoenbeck

 - Over-deliver on your promises.
 Get your customers their products faster and with better service than your competitors.

 - Personalize your business.
-Add in a glimpse at the humanity of you and your team.
+Include a glimpse at your and your team’s humanity.
 Emphasize cultural underpinnings and beliefs.

-You don’t want your consumers to perceive that your offering is a commodity.
+You don’t want your consumers to perceive your offering as a commodity.
 In the consumer’s mind, cheaper means lower quality.
-Value-based pricing strategies allow you to charge what your items are actually worthwhile still coming out on top and creating a loyal customer base.
+Value-based pricing strategies allow you to charge for worthwhile items while still coming out on top and creating a loyal customer base.

 If developing a value-based pricing formula feels overwhelming, a business coach can help.
-Fill out my contact form and let’s set up a time to work on your value-based pricing strategies.
+Please fill out my contact form, and we can schedule a time to discuss your strategies.

 Coach Dave